 |Tom dessert, a caramel, chocolate French toast.
 The slices of chocolate melted over the warm French toast after it sat for a few minutes.|

-Total combined cost for dining in the above four establishments, keeping in mind that the Batueax Parisiens included the two and a half hour boat tour of the River Seine and all the wine Tom could drink, totals US $634, EU $474, averaging at US $159, EU $118 per venue.
+The total combined cost for dining in the above four establishments, keeping in mind that the Bateaux Parisiens included the two and a half-hour boat tour of the River Seine and all the wine Tom could drink, totals US $634, EU $474, averaging at US $159, EU $118 per venue.
 With the remaining meals we’ve had in Paris staying under US $60, EU $45, we stayed well within our budget of US $100, EU $75 per day.
 We expect that by adding breakfast and dinner, that amount would double.

 In London, the budget is comparable to Paris, also allowing us to dine in a few finer establishments during the 15 nights of our stay.
 So far, it appears prices are similar to those in Paris.